justlark/fanjam/README.md

 backend which are shared across tenant environments.
 We have separate `prod` and `test` deployments of each.

-See the following architecture diagrams, laid out using [D2](https://d2lang.com/):
+See the following architecture diagram, laid out using [D2](https://d2lang.com/):

 [System Architecture](./docs/architecture.svg) ([source](./docs/architecture.d2))